gregschmit/rxg-tools/curls/README.md

 ## Usage

-Scripts that begin with "\_" are helpers that are called by the other scripts to support the DRY principle.
+Scripts that begin with "\_" are helpers that return output that is formatted to input to other scripts; these are often called by the other scripts to support the DRY principle, however you can use them directly as well.

 ### Non-Interactive vs Interactive Scripts